-- 1.20 My statement addresses the potential effects of the proposed development on landscape character and visual amenity.
-The scope of this report is to provide the Hearing with a proportionate and technically sound understanding of the potential landscape and visual effects of the proposal, and explain where there are differences in my judgement to that of the appellant. - 1.21 I have considered the appellant's LVA [NW-02].
-In my opinion the assessment understates the landscape and visual effects of the proposed development.
-This includes the effects on the local landscape, its character and appearance, and visual effects on road users, residential and recreational receptors around the site. - 1.22 The appraisal does not fully recognise the geographical extent of landscape and visual effects, particularly during and just after construction when any proposed mitigation planting has not matured and will offer limited filtering and screening. - 1.23 The proposed development comprises an area of 61 hectares ha.
+1.23 The proposed development (see Enviromena's Drawing titled P007039-09-Planning Layout-RevH [CD1.17]) comprises an area of 61 hectares - ha.
 It is located in the Green Belt, and comprises mainly arable farmland separated by hedgerows, ditches or fences into ten fields, with some mature hedgerow trees and small areas of woodland.
 The majority of the arable area would be used for 2.3m high solar panels, accessed via a track from the south west, off Meriden Road.
-In addition, the proposed development would include access routes between the arrays of panels, 13no 2.6m high transformer stations, a 3m high customer substation, a 3m high DNO substation, earthworks to create flat development platforms for the above and for parking, and
+In addition, the proposed development would include access routes between the arrays of panels, 13no 2.6m high transformer stations, a 3m high customer substation, a 3m high DNO substation, earthworks to create flat development platforms for the above and for parking, and drainage, perimeter fencing and pole-mounted CCTV, and planting to provide filtering of views along boundaries.
+It will include swales and ponds as SuDS measures.
+A 'Community Garden' is also indicated on the plans.
+No new PRoWs will be provided as part of the proposed development.